Krishnan-Aravind/Krishnan-Aravind.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I'll be in Vienna 🇦🇹 attending ACL 2025!
+I'll be in Vienna🎻attending [ACL 2025](https://2025.aclweb.org/)!
 Come say hi 👋 if you want to chat about Speech-LM or LLM interpretability